beaulebens/keyring/keyring/trunk/readme.txt

 Add files to includes/services/extended/ that either implement one of the includes/services/core/ service foundations, or start from scratch.
 Follow one of the existing service definitions for a template, and see service.php in the root of Keyring for some detail on methods you need to define, and optional ones that might make your life easier.

 == Changelog ==
+= 1.3 =
+* Added Service definitions for Instapaper (paid account required) and TripIt
+* Improved access and request token filters
+* Specify request token in token query for custom storage engines that don't use globally-unique ids
+* Pass request token to verification of access tokens
+* Make Keyring::init() be callable after init (it will trigger everything it needs automatically)
+* Changed admin UI to use ListTable

 = 1.2 =
 * WARNING: BREAKING CHANGES
 * Huge overhaul of codebase to support Request tokens, passing reference via 'state' param (BREAKING)